johnhunter/yui-compressor-webapp/README.md

 7. The results include a summary of how well each file compressed and a list of warnings from the compressor.
 These indicate where bad coding practises exist or problems that reduce the effectiveness of the compression (a common one is multiple var declarations in the same scope).
 Because we still have the uploaded file list its easy to make a code change and hit the compress button again.

 8. The app is built for mulituser.
 Each compressed file is sandboxed in its own directory.
-Every time the compressor runs it does a cleanup and removes compressed files older than 1 hour so old files don't clog the filesystem.
+Every time the compressor runs it does a cleanup and removes compressed files older than 1 hour so they don't clog the filesystem.

 ### Suggested file organisation ###